Original Run: January 11, 2010 - March 29, 2010 Number of Episodes: 12 Genre: Comedy, Slice of Life Based on the Series Created By: Yuuto

 ***Warning, the following may contain spoilers for Hanamaru Kindergarten.
 Reader discretion is advised.***

 Naozumi “Tsuchi” Tsuchida (voiced by Satoshi Hino) dreamed of becoming a kindergarten teacher.
 Now, that dream is about to become a reality.
 However, on his first day at his new job, Tsuchi runs into a little girl named Anzu (voiced by Kei Shindo).

 Although Tsuchi was only trying to help Anzu, who looked as though she was by herself, Anzu mistook her interaction with Tsuchi to be her destined encounter with her future beloved.
 Then, to Tsuchi’s shock, Anzu not only ends up in his class but she also turns out to be the daughter of an old friend.

 Despite having the career he wanted, Tsuchi realizes there is more to being a kindergarten teacher than he expected.
 And with a kid like Anzu, Tsuchi needs to always be on his guard.

 Coming back to it now, I wasn’t surprised by how little this series pulled a laugh out of me.
 After all, I had expectations, and comedy works better when there are none.
-Nevertheless, this show was still amazingly fun, and I got from it, the entertainment value I remembered.
-I do not regret coming back to Hanamaru Youchien, and I still consider it to be genuinely well made in many aspects.
+Nevertheless, this show was still amazingly fun, and I got from it the entertainment value I remembered.
+I do not regret coming back to Hanamaru Kindergarten, and I still consider it to be genuinely well-made in many aspects.

 However, what I didn’t count on was ending this re-watch with a sense of uneasiness.
 Sitting down to write this post, I had to consider something I once thought was positively assured: